hava911/CSC385-Project-Vega-Ayala/README.md

 # CSC385-Project-Vega-Ayala
 Hector Vega's CSC 385 Repository

+Here is the link to the website: https://lx.planeta-latino.com/view.php

 My project is to code a clothing website for my aunt.
 My goal is to try to replicate the features from similar websites.